Geologist

-A geologist is a scientist who studies the solid, liquid, and gaseous matter that constitutes Earth and other terrestrial planets, as well as the processes that shape them.
-Geologists usually study geology, earth science, or geophysics, although backgrounds in physics, chemistry, biology, and other sciences are also useful.
-Field research (field work) is an important component of geology, although many subdisciplines incorporate laboratory and digitalized work.
-Geologists can be classified in a larger group of scientists, called geoscientists.

-Geologists work in the energy and mining sectors searching for natural resources such as petroleum, natural gas, precious and base metals.
-They are also in the forefront of preventing and mitigating damage from natural hazards and disasters such as earthquakes, volcanoes, tsunamis and landslides.
-Their studies are used to warn the general public of the occurrence of these events.
+A geologist is a scientist who studies the structure, composition, and history of Earth.
+Geologists incorporate techniques from physics, chemistry, biology, mathematics, and geography to perform research in the field and the laboratory.
+Geologists work in the energy and mining sectors to exploit natural resources.
+They monitor environmental hazards such as earthquakes, volcanoes, tsunamis and landslides.
 Geologists are also important contributors to climate change discussions.

 History

 James Hutton is often viewed as the first modern geologist.
 In 1785 he presented a paper entitled Theory of the Earth to the Royal Society of Edinburgh.
 In his paper, he explained his theory that the Earth must be much older than had previously been supposed to allow enough time for mountains to be eroded and for sediments to form new rocks at the bottom of the sea, which in turn were raised up to become dry land.
 Hutton published a two-volume version of his ideas in 1795 (Vol. 1, Vol. 2).

 Followers of Hutton were known as Plutonists because they believed that some rocks were formed by vulcanism, which is the deposition of lava from volcanoes, as opposed to the Neptunists, led by Abraham Werner, who believed that all rocks had settled out of a large ocean whose level gradually dropped over time.

 The first geological map of the United States was produced in 1809 by William Maclure.
 In 1807, Maclure commenced the self-imposed task of making a geological survey of the United States.
 Almost every state in the Union was traversed and mapped by him; the Allegheny Mountains being crossed and recrossed some 50 times.
 The results of his unaided labors were submitted to the American Philosophical Society in a memoir entitled Observations on the Geology of the United States explanatory of a Geological Map, and published in the Society's Transactions, together with the nation's first geological map.
 This antedates William Smith's geological map of England by six years, although it was constructed using a different classification of rocks.

 Sir Charles Lyell first published his famous book, Principles of Geology, in 1830.
 This book, which influenced the thought of Charles Darwin, successfully promoted the doctrine of uniformitarianism.
 This theory states that slow geological processes have occurred throughout the Earth's history and are still occurring today.
 In contrast, catastrophism is the theory that Earth's features formed in single, catastrophic events and remained unchanged thereafter.
 Though Hutton believed in uniformitarianism, the idea was not widely accepted at the time.